SnowCheetos/AutoMoonBot/README.md

 \
 ![raw](https://user-images.githubusercontent.com/86272122/139788759-5549fe69-1c03-4d94-86c8-39582657bd08.png)

+## Data Labeling
+* Historic prices are first transformed into chunks of equal sizes, the minimum and maximum for each chunk is considered a buy and sell label respectively.
+* To visualize the profit and percent gains for a large range of chunk sizes, execute ```python general_test.py```.
+* Different assets often require different chunk sizes, the default chunk size is ```320```.

 ## Prediction Processing
 * The raw outputs from the ensembled model have too many buy/sell signals in the same reneral area.
 * To combat this, every time a buy signal is received, it won't immediately trigger a buy action, but rather sets up a stop-loss and take-profit margin that centers at the previous closing price.